Cutoff for mixtures of permuted Markov chains: reversible case: Approximation by nice paths: proof of Proposition

-The procedure is initiated with $K_0 := \BLR(x,L)$.
+The procedure is initiated by exploring $K_0 := \BLR(x,L)$.
 If $K_0$ contains a long-range cycle, $E_0 := \emptyset$ and the procedure stops.
-Otherwise let $E_0$ be the set of long-range edges at distance $0$ from $x$.
+Otherwise let $E_0$ be the set of long-range edges at (long-range) distance $0$ from $x$.
 Then for all $m \geq 0$ the $(m+1)$-th step goes as follows: \begin{enumerate} \item Among all long-range edges $e$ in $E_m$ at long-range depth at most $l-L$ from $x$ in $K_m$ and such that $\hat{w}(e) \geq w_{\min}$, pick the edge $e_{m+1}$ with maximal cumulative weight, using an arbitrary ordering of the vertices to break ties.
-If there is no such edge, the procedure stops. \item Explore the depth-$L$ neighbourhood of $e_{m+1}$: for each descendant $z \in \partial K_m$ at long-range distance $L-1$ from $e_{m+1}$, reveal $\eta(z)$.
+If there is no such edge, the procedure stops. \item Explore the depth-$L$ neighbourhood of $e_{m+1}$: for each descendant $z \in \partial K_m$ at long-range distance $L-1$ from $e_{m+1}$, reveal $\BSR(\eta(z),R)$.
 This exploration phase stops if a revealed edge violates the quasi-tree structure: this occurs if for some $z$ the small-range ball $\BSR(\eta(z), R)$ has a non-empty intersection with $K_m$ or one of the previously revealed balls. \item If the previous exploration phase stopped because of intersecting small-range balls, then $E_{m+1} := E_m \smallsetminus \{ e_{m+1} \}$ and $K_{m+1} := K_m$.
 If it stopped because of an intersection with $K_m$, let $Z_{m}$ be this intersection.
 Then $E_{m+1}$ is obtained by deleting from $E_m$ every long-range edge which has either a descendant or an ancestor in $Z_m$, as well as the edge $e_{m+1}$, and set $K_{m+1} := K_m$.
-Finally, if the exploration ended without a violation of the quasi-tree structure, add the subsequent long-range edges of $e_{m+1}$ to $E_{m+1}$, whereas the newly revealed vertices are added to $K_{m+1}$. \end{enumerate}
+Finally, if the exploration ended without a violation of the quasi-tree structure, $E_{m+1}$ is obtained by removing $e_{m+1}$ but adding all long-range edges emanating from the small-range component of the endpoint of $e_{m+1}$ which is furthest from $x$, whereas all newly revealed vertices are added to $K_{m+1}$. \end{enumerate}

-When the procedure ends, the set $E_{\tau}$ consists by construction of edges at long-range distance $l - L$ from $x$, which contain no long-range cycles in their $(L-1)$-neighbourhood and whose weights are measurable with respect to $K(x,l,w_{\min})$.
+When the procedure ends, by construction the set $E_{\tau}$ consists of edges at long-range distance $l - L$ from $x$, which contain no long-range cycles in their $(L-1)$-neighbourhood and whose weights are measurable with respect to $K(x,l,w_{\min})$.

 \begin{lemma} Let $\kappa_m$ denote the number of long-range edges revealed during the first $m$ steps and $\kappa(x,l, w_{\min}) := \kappa_{\tau}$ the total number of long-range edges revealed during the construction of $K(x,l, w_{\min})$.
 Suppose $\BLR(x,L)$ is quasi-tree-like so that $\tau \geq 1$.
 There exists a constant $C > 0$ such that for all $m \in [1,\tau]$